krruzic/Reader-YC/README.md

     Collapsable comments, Searching for posts and comments ETA: End of Summer

 * Logging in and upvoting/commenting V2.0
-	ETA: Probably never, but I do hope to add this
+	ETA: Probably never, but I do hope to add this EDIT: IT'S ALMOST DONE!!

 ###Thanks:
     Huge thanks to all the developers of The BBPY project (Peter Hansen, Xitij Ritesh Patel, etc.) and special thanks to  Jerónimo Barraco for helping with the comment API.